HigginTown/HouseDivided/README.md

  - `all_bills.csv` contains information on each vote and issue, such as the result, title, question type, etc.
  - `senators114.csv` contains information on each senator, such as their seniority, number of missed votes, etc
  - `member_masterlist.pkl` is a pickle of a dictionary containing information on several US Senate Classes

-The `gallery` folder includes many of the images generated during this project.
-Some particular points of interest are:
- - [The clusters](http://www.adammassachi.com/clusters/senate_divided.html) of senators in a synthetic vote space constructed with PCA, on two axes.
-This matches the natural party divide seen in [these clusters](http://www.adammassachi.com/clusters/senate_divided_2.html).
- - [dtc.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dtc.png) represents a surpsringly simple decision tree fit on the roll call vote data with party label as the target variable.
-The tree requires just two splits to correctly map every senator to a party.
-The first split, `S. Con.
-Res 11` is a budget issue, where all Republicans voted differently from Independents and Democrats.
-Next the Independents differ from Democrats on `H.R.
-1735`, a National Defense Authorization Act.
- - [influence_rank.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_rank.png) shows the normailzed influence of each senator by their rank.
- - [dendrogram.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dendrogram.png) offers insight into the agglomerative clustering process.
- - [predictions_information.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/predictions_information.png) compares the strategies in the thought experiment detailed above.
- - [influence_cumsum.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_cumsum.png) compares the growth in mutual informaion observed in the senate (`observed`) with hypothetical uniformally distributed influence scores.

-Check out the README in the gallery folder for a complete list of image descriptions.

-### The strategy

- - First, we need to get the data.
-Go to the `scripts` folder, and find `data_collection`.
-I use the [ProPublica Congress API](https://propublica.github.io/congress-api-docs/#congress-api-documentation) to get data on the senators, and I scrape the roll call votes on the [Congress website](https://www.congress.gov/roll-call-votes).

- - Second, I do some exploratory analysis on the roll call data and senators.
-Importantly, there are many [missing votes](http://www.adammassachi.com/missing-votes/) because a given senator does not vote on in every roll call.
-The `eda_prelim` notebook incldues this material.

- - Third, in the `pca_votes_clustering` notebook, I make some preliminary [clusters](http://www.adammassachi.com/clusters/).
-Using PCA with two components, I create a synthetic vote space and plot the coordinates of each senator.
-I compare the results of a simple KMeans clustering algorithm with `k=2` with the true party labels.
-The results are nearly identical, except that both Independent senators are missclassifed as democrats.

- - Fourth, I fit a [decision tree](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dtc.png) on